newpatiente2e/docs/docs/40-surgery-roles/10-static-web-app-roles.md

 1. Select the Static Web Apps, the name starts with **swa-**.
 1. Under _Settings_, click on **Role Management**.
 1. Click on the **Invite** button.
 1. Select an _Authorization provider_ from the list of options.
-Given a GitHub account is required for this workshop, select **GitHub**.
+You can choose your GitHub username, Twitter username, or Facebook or Google email addresses.
 1. Enter your GitHub account name in the _Invitee details_ box.
 1. Select the domain of your static site from the _Domain_ drop-down.
 1. For this workshop, add the following roles **admin** to list of role names in the _Role_ box.
 In a production app, you would normally only add the roles that are appropriate for the user.